Shopify Review 2023: How Good Is the Ecommerce Software?

-Shopify's 14-day free trial is a nice touch, as is the fact that you don't need to enter payment information to access it.
-You'll only need to provide these to Shopify if you decide to accept payments.
-Even then, it's possible to back out of the subscription so long as you do so before the first payment is scheduled.
+Shopify's 14-day free trial is a nice touch, as is the fact that you don't need to supply your payment details to access it.
+You'll only have to give these to Shopify if you decide to accept payments.
+Even then, it's possible to back out of any subscription so long as you do so before the first payment is scheduled.

 An overview of Shopify's rates can be found here: